2021–22 Big Bash League season

 The 2021–22 Big Bash League season or BBL|11 was the eleventh season of the Big Bash League, the professional men's Twenty20 domestic cricket competition in Australia.
-The tournament was played from 5 December 2021 and finished on 28 January 2022.
-The Perth Scorchers defeated the defending champions Sydney Sixers by 79 runs in the final to claim their fourth title.
+The tournament was played from 5 December 2021 until 28 January 2022.
+Perth Scorchers defeated the defending champions Sydney Sixers by 79 runs in the final to claim their fourth title.

 Background

-On 8 November 2021, Cricket Australia (CA) confirmed that the inaugural BBL First Nations round would be played between January 8 and 14, 2022.
-The matches were played at the venues in Adelaide, with the players of all teams wearing Indigenous kits designed by Aboriginal and Torres Strait Islanders artists, which are portraying unique stories.
-The round was played intending to mark the tournament's commitment to deepening education and meaningful connection with Indigenous People of Australia.
+On 8 November 2021, Cricket Australia (CA) confirmed that the inaugural BBL First Nations round would be played between 8 January and 14 January.
+The matches were played at the venues in Adelaide, with the players of all teams wearing Indigenous kits designed by Aboriginal and Torres Strait Islander artists.
+The round was intended to illustrate the tournament's commitment to deepening education and connections with Indigenous People of Australia.

 On 30 December 2021, the 27th match of the regular season between Perth Scorchers and Melbourne Stars was postponed, following a COVID-19 positive case in the Stars' camp.
 On 5 January 2022, the 36th match of the regular season between Brisbane Heat and Sydney Sixers was postponed, following COVID-19 positive cases in the Heat's camp.

 The 39th match of the regular season between Adelaide Strikers and Melbourne Stars was also postponed.